GLOBAL VOICES ESSAY CHALLENGE

 MEET THE JURY

-JEAN CLARISSE CARLO
+JEAN CLARISSE CARLOS

 Jean Clarisse T. Carlos is a Project Development Officer at the Philippine Institute for Development Studies and a Senior Lecturer at Miriam College.
 With over a decade of experience in research, policy, and regional engagement, she specialises in gender empowerment, digital economy, and inclusive development across ASEAN, ASEAN+3, and APEC.
 A published author and frequent speaker at high-level regional dialogues, she advocates for evidence-based policymaking and inclusive digital transformation.
 She holds a Master’s in Public Policy from Meiji University and is set to pursue a PhD in Politics at the University of Edinburgh.